-What will really help
+What really helps

-What will really help you succeed at the LSAT is exposure to the test.
-Exposure may mean something as simple as flipping through a sample test the night before you take the official one.
-More often, though, it may mean several hours of practice, or it may even mean weeks of practice.
+What really helps you succeed at the LSAT is exposure to the test.
+Exposure may mean something as simple as taking one or two sample tests the days before you take the official one.
+More often, though, it may mean several weeks - or even months - of practice.